danieltamming/danieltamming.github.io/index.md

 ## 4. Data Collection and Cleaning
 ### 4.1.
 Web Browser Activity Tracker
 #### Product
-A command line program that tracks daily Firefox browser use, saving the information to a json file.
+A python script that tracks daily Firefox browser use, saving the information to a json file.
 An accompanying program reads the saved json files and organizes it into a Pandas dataframe.
 It currently plots a bar graph of the use metric per website, but can be used to analyze the data in any desired way.
 #### Data
 As Firefox runs it stores the current session's information a lz4 compressed json file.
 The file is updated roughly every 5 seconds, allowing the program to closely track internet use.
 #### Libraries Used